sailaja23595/project-1/project1/authenticationNotes.md

 Added different alert messages according to route in databse.py file.
 I have got some errors like internal server by giving wrong variable name so I debugged that error.
 Time taken to complete this task: 3 hrs.

+Task-2: Allow authenticated user to homepage and logout Firstly I have inserted a logout button in login.html file.
+If I click on redirect home page without giving the login craedentials I have mentioned a error message that first the user should be login to view home page.
+After user is login I displayed logout button there by clicking on that the user can redirec t to the registration page.
+All the alert messages have worked correctly according to the redirect route.
+But I have faced problem in login credentials because I have not used session variables.
+I have debugged the issue by craeting the session variables.
+Time taken to complete this task : 45 minutes.